 There are Ayurvedic remedies and rituals that can support those suffering from Hayfever and also build immunity in all of us.
 There is the science of chemistry, of physics and of Ayurveda; the science of living.
-This 5,000-year-old healing system advocates we look at symptoms as opposed to modern Western cures.
-By going deeper into the root cause of any dis-ease, we stop the issue in its tracks and live with health and strength.
+This 5,000-year-old healing system that advocates we look at symptoms as opposed to modern Western cures.
+By going deeper into the root cause of any unease, we stop the issue in its tracks and live in good health and strength.
 It’s never too late to give your mind and body a physical and emotional immunity boost, so here are our survival tips for banishing those allergens.

 TIP: Try to avoid excess dairy and wheat and if you want to eat cold foods like cheese and yoghurt, stick to having them at lunchtime only.

 Drink warming, strengthening herbal infusions or a decoction made from liquorice, black pepper, basil, and ginger, taken twice daily as soon as the hay fever season starts.